vyshnavi-adusumelli/FinBot/README.md

 A detailed explanation can be found on : https://github.com/Vishnu-ve56/SE-Fall23-Group9/blob/main/proj3/README.md

 The aim of the project was to move all telegram features to discord and have them up and running.
-We also added new features which improved the software engineering aspects of thep project whilst also delivering impactful value to the users.
+We also added new features which improved the software engineering aspects of the project whilst also delivering impactful value to the users.

-- **Add Category Feature:**
+- **Add Category Feature**
-- **Delete Category Feature:**
+- **Delete Category Feature**
-- **List Categories Feature:**
+- **List Categories Feature**
-- **Download expenses:**
+- **Download expenses**
-- **Send Email with expenses:**
+- **Send Email with expenses**
-- **OpenAI Integration:**
+- **OpenAI Integration**
 - **Improved UI**

 # :star: What's New?
 (Project 2)